FirelyTeam/firely-docs/vonk/features/snapshot.rst

 Precondition
 ------------

-Vonk must be aware of all the other StructureDefinitions that are referred to by the StructureDefinition in the body of the request.
+Firely Server must be aware of all the other StructureDefinitions that are referred to by the StructureDefinition in the body of the request.
 Refer to the :ref:`conformance` for more information.